wking-io/elm-live/Readme.md

 If you’d rather bring your own global `elm`, `npm install --global elm-live` will do.

-Note that you need *node 6.0+* to run the tool natively.
-But if you’re stuck on an older version, don’t worry!
-[Rumour has it](https://github.com/wking-io/elm-live/issues/2#issuecomment-156698732) that you can transpile the code to ES5!
+Note that you need *node 10.0+* to run the tool natively.

 ## SYNOPSIS